-Exported goods to Tanzania require a Certificate of Conformity (CoC) which confirms that the product meets Tanzania's standards.
-To obtain a CoC, products must go through a pre-shipment verification of conformity (PVoC).
-TBS has appointed SGS, Intertek International, and Bureau Veritas to conduct PVoC inspections and issue a CoC.
-The PVoC process can include physical inspection prior to shipment, laboratory sampling, production process audits, and documentary review.
+Exported goods to Tanzania require a Certificate of Conformity (CoC) which confirms that the product meets Tanzania standards.
+To obtain a CoC, products must go through pre-shipment verification of conformity (PVoC).
+TBS has contracted with SGS, TUV-Rheinland, Bureau Veritas, CCIC, and Intertek International to conduct PVoC inspections and issue CoCs.
+The PVoC process can include physical inspection before shipment, laboratory sampling, production process audits, and documentary reviews.
 Shipments arriving in Tanzania without a CoC are subject to fines and rejections.
 More information on Tanzania's PVoC requirements is available here: Pre-shipment Verification of Conformity.